hellosamzo/SNT/README.md

 # SNT
-Simple CLI program I'm working on, to understand the networking side of Java.
+Simple CLI program I'm working on, to understand the networking side of Java and learn some Python.